 Years 2 to 4

-Students who successfully complete the training element of the course (TATE), will be allocated a research project in April/May of their first year.
+Students who successfully complete the training element of the course (TATE), will embark on their 3-year lab-based research project in chemical synthesis in June of their first year.
+Possible PhD project areas are listed on the PhD project areas section.

 After TATE and alongside your PhD research project, your scientific development will continue to be enhanced by entrepreneurship training and further professional and academic courses provided by our industrial partners.
 Below is a sample of courses and activities that will be available to you during this period.